-For them that have graduated from college recently, the nearing month of December comes with some harsh reality.
+For those who have graduated from college recently, December’s nearing month comes with some harsh reality.

-The federal student loans, which account for a significant percentage of student debt, have about six-months of rest period following graduation.
+The federal student loans, which account for a significant percentage of student debt, have about six months of rest periods following graduation.
 After this, the borrowers must start making repayment for the loans.

 For the graduates, this can only mean that they are now facing their first-ever bigger bill.

-Seven in every ten college seniors graduate is projected to be owing about $30,000 per borrower, that’s according to the latest report from the Institute for College Access & Success — this amount is hefty for those just starting their lives after college.
+According to the latest report from the Institute for College Access & Success, seven in every ten college seniors graduate is projected to be owing about $30,000 per borrower.
+This amount is hefty for those just starting their lives after college.

 For many borrowers, this is going to be a rude awakening.

-About 64% of students, the majority, have the responsibility of repaying their student loans, that’s according to this year’s report on How America Pays for College by Sallie Mae.
-What’s surprising is that not even half of this population have researched repayment methods.
+About 64% of the students are responsible for repaying their student loans, according to this year’s report on How America Pays for College by Sallie Mae.
+What’s surprising is that not even half of this population has researched repayment methods.

-If you happen to be one of the many locked in this situation, here are some of the things you need to do about it.
+If you happen to be one of the many locked in this situation, here are some things you need to do about it.

-Many of the borrowers today have many different loans with different institutions, each with a different interest rate, monthly repayment dates, and period.
+Today, many borrowers have different loans with different institutions, each with a different interest rate, monthly repayment dates, and periods.
 This can be confusing for any person.